rganlath3/PortalGunProjector/README.md

 The portal gun plays audio out of the hdmi audio output via the projector speakers.
 Everytime a button is pressed, a random soundclip from a list will play to add some variety to mashing buttons.
 All audio files are in the "Sounds" folder and are recorded from in game.
 I do not own these files.

 ### Video
 On bootup a random video and audio line will play as an initialization.
 On button presses, a random sized orange or blue portal video will play.
 I manually created these videos by screen recording Garry's Mod and careful editing.
-Bootup videos are sourced from the internet and are not owned by me.
+Bootup videos are sourced from Portal Gameplay and Trailers from Value off the internet and are not owned by me.

 <!-- ROADMAP -->